• Skip to primary navigation

 Golden vanilla ice cream pouring into ice cream maker2

 1. Remove ice cream custard from the refrigerator.
 Just look how thick and rich the custard is!
-Carefully life the plastic wrap and scrape off any custard that may have stuck to the wrap.
+Carefully lift the plastic wrap and scrape off any custard that may have stuck to the wrap.
 Stir in the vanilla extract.

 2. Pour vanilla ice cream custard into the ice cream maker and freeze according to manufacturers directions.